 2. Cooktown walking tracks – This is the day to leave your car parked up and head off to discover Cooktown's birding spots on foot.
 Cooktown has a great set of walking tracks that go along the Endeavour River estuary, mangroves and saltpans, continuing through the dominant melaleuca forest of the residential areas, the Botanic Gardens and beaches at Finch's Bay and Cherry Tree Bay.
 There is even rainforest on Mt Cook National Park.

 There is a great mix of bird species amongst these habitats with about 150 species recorded.
 Some of the notable ones include the Cape York speciality Tropical Scrubwren.
-You can pick up a map of the walking tracks, as well as a bird list, from Nature's Powerhouse in the Botanic Gardens, at the end of Walker Street.
-There is also a fine exhibition there, introducing the natural history of Cooktown and Cape York.
 A sojourn here at night will often turn up Papuan Frogmouth and Large-tailed Nightjar.

 3. Beaches and wetlands – A short drive out of town brings you to Keating's Lagoon.
 This lagoon has a bird hide, where you can see numerous ducks, pygmy-geese, jacanas and magpie geese.